sethschori/sethschori.github.io/docs/clippings/2024-12-01-decade-of-building-massachusetts-solidarity-economy.md

 - The founding of a state office to support worker ownership: Massachusetts Center for Employee Ownership (MassCEO), which was likely to receive funding in the state budget, last I had seen.
 - Efforts to fight the harms of the dominant economic system through the creation of permanently affordable housing.
 And while several groups have made impressive gains, I find the relatively small number of units sobering as to the level of work it takes to move housing out of the speculative market.

-The second half of the article looks at the mindset and thought patterns embedded in capitalism,
+The second half of the article looks at the challenges posed by the mindset and thought patterns embedded in the interconnected systems of oppression of “capitalism, heteropatriarchy, and imperialism”.
+For example, funders had hoped that projects would be ready to fund in a linear fashion, which didn’t happen, but there is a broader need to shift culture, make decisions together in non-hierarchical relationships,